Virtual-World-RE/NeoGF/README.md

 * **unknown**: Don't know yet what it represent.
 Null value will be used.

 ### afs_rebuild.csv
-**afs_rebuild.csv** contains entries describing how to pack files in the AFS.
-All offsets and indexes are stored in hexadecimal with 0x prefix: 0xabcdef.
-Use auto for offsets or indexes when it's possible.
+**afs_rebuild.csv** contains entries describing how to pack '''root''' files in the AFS.
+All offsets and indexes values are stored in hexadecimal with **0x** prefix: 0xabcdef.
+Use **auto** value for offsets or indexes when it's possible.
 Offsets have to be aligned to 0x800 (2048).
 Put one line per selected file that you wan't to constraint using the format: "unpacked_filename/index/offset/packed_filename", for instance: "dummy (5).bin/0x12/0x80000/dummy.bin".
 You can put auto to index or offset: "dummy (5).bin/auto/auto/dummy.bin".
 For an empty block add only offset/length couple with values aligned to 0x800, for instance: "0x80000/0x5000".

-When rebuilding, remove all files without constraints from afs_rebuild.csv.
-Then put auto in indexes and offsets that doesn't have constraints.
+When rebuilding, remove all files without constraints from '''afs_rebuild.csv'''.
+Then put '''auto''' value in indexes and offsets that doesn't have constraints.
 While rebuilding the AFS filename_resolver.csv will be removed but you can keep changes about filenames by adding entries with unpacked_filename+index (and packed_filename when there is a FD) into this file.

 ## pzztool.py
 Python3 script for unpack/repack unpzz/pzz and uncompress/compress of PZZ archive.
 MDT files are also handled by pzztool.py.
+MIT License.

 ### How to patch a pzz
 1. Extract afs_data.afs from the ROM